-King & Spalding’s environmental, health and safety (EH&S) practice consists of more than 30 lawyers in the United States and Europe recognized for their success in handling the most complicated matters arising under environmental, safety and natural resources laws.
+King & Spalding’s Environmental, Health, and Safety (EHS) practice consists of more than 30 lawyers worldwide, recognized for their success in handling the most complicated matters arising under environmental, health, and safety laws.

 Our lawyers work to understand our clients’ businesses and to navigate regulatory obstacles to achieving their business goals.
-Top companies turn to King & Spalding’s EH&S practice because we know first-hand knowledge how agencies operate, we understand the multitude of regulations governing different industries, and we provide strategic counsel oriented to achieving practical solutions.
-Our EH&S attorneys have decades of experience advising clients on a wide range of environmental and safety issues across all media.
-Our group includes lawyers with technical backgrounds—engineering, chemistry, biology, land use, environmental policy and safety—who function well at the intersection of law and science, present issues in plain English, and work to find practical solutions to complex problems.
+Top companies turn to King & Spalding’s EHS practice because we know, first-hand, how agencies operate, we understand the multitude of regulations governing different industries, and we provide strategic counsel oriented to achieve practical solutions.
+Our group includes environmental, health, and safety lawyers with technical backgrounds—engineering, chemistry, biology, land use, environmental policy and safety—who function at the highest level of the intersections of law and science.

-We have significant experience partnering with clients through strategic, cost-effective counseling, negotiations, and litigation.
-We help clients with siting and permitting of new projects, compliance assurance, auditing and environmental management systems for operating facilities, remediation and site closure, rulemakings, transactional support, and Superfund matters.
+We have significant experience partnering with clients through strategic and cost-effective counseling, negotiations, and litigation.
+We help clients with permitting of new projects, compliance assurance, auditing and environmental management systems for operating facilities, state and federal enforcement matters, remediation and site closure, rulemakings, transactional support, and Superfund matters.

 Chambers USA 2017

 Law360 2010, 2012, 2015 and 2018